DistributedML/FoolsGold/README.md

 ```
 "The Limitations of Federated Learning in Sybil Settings."
 Clement Fung, Chris J.M.
 Yoon, Ivan Beschastnikh.
-To appear in 23rd International Symposium on Research in Attacks, Intrusions and Defenses (RAID) 2020.
+23rd International Symposium on Research in Attacks, Intrusions and Defenses (RAID) 2020.
 ```
 Bibtex:
 ```